Best vacuum cleaner deals for Black Friday, vetted by a consumer expert

 When is Black Friday 2025?

-Black Friday officially lands on 28 November 2025, but this isn’t the only day you’ll see bargains.
+Black Friday officially lands today, 28 November 2025, but this isn’t the only day you’ll see bargains.
 Sales will continue through the weekend to Cyber Monday (1 December).
-However, some retailers have already started launching deals, so if a new vacuum cleaner is on your list, check back here for all the best offers.
+I’m following the deals as they launch, so if a new vacuum cleaner is on your list, check back here for all the best offers.

 Why you can trust us to find the best vacuum cleaner deals on Black Friday